plone/training/mastering-plone/resources.rst

 We have not yet talked about CSS and JavaScript.
 At the moment these are considered static resources.

-You can declare and access static resources with special urls.
+You can declare and access static resources with special URLs.
 The `configure.zcml` of our package already has a declaration for a resource-folder :file:`static`.

 .. code-block:: xml